 - Explain how to get temporary access to the DSI services.

 On this guide you can find support information about some IST services:

 Users such as employees, grant owners, researchers, students and teachers have access to the system when the Técnico ID is generated by the specific services that manage the process.
 The credentials to access the system are compound by the Técnico ID nº and by the password that can be obtained at the front office of SI or by cell phone.

 Ending the contract and if it's not renewed users cannot access IST systems.

-In order to obtain temporary access to DSI services, users should fill and deliver at DSI front office or by e-mail, the following form:
+In order to obtain temporary access to SI services, users should fill and deliver at SI front office or by e-mail, the following form: